Atlas District: Geography

+History

-The area suffered economic setbacks after the riots following Martin Luther King, Jr.’s 1968 assassination.
+The area suffered economic setbacks after the riots following Martin Luther King Jr.’s 1968 assassination.

+21st century

+The area has benefited from the economic resurgence that has affected most of the district since the turn of the 21st century.
 The neighborhood began a resurgence after Joe Englert announced plans in 2005 to transform this three block area with various bars and music venues.
 Examples of bars that he opened were: the Pug; the Red and Black; the Rock N Roll Hotel; the Bee Hive; the Olympic, a sports bar with pool tables; Dr. Granville Moore's Brickyard; and the Showbar.

-Additionally, the area has benefited from the economic resurgence that has affected most of the district since the turn of the 21st century.
+In 2012, the district was named as one of the "hippest" neighborhoods in the country by Forbes magazine.
+In 2023, neighborhood property agent Christopher Dixon argued that despite the neighborhood's resurgence in the early 21st century, neighboring "Union Market and [NoMa] came in here and just kind of stole our thunder".

+Transit

-The area is served by the X2 Metrobus.
-The city's streetcar system runs along H Street from Union Station to Benning Road, passing through the Atlas District.
+The area is served by the D2X and D20 Metrobuses.
+The city's only remaining streetcar system runs along H Street from Union Station to Benning Road, passing through the Atlas District.
+The district is not served by the Washington Metro rail, with the closest Metro station being located in Union Station, on the Red Line.